alejoRGB/XaosLines/README.md

 This program was made for vjs, in live enviroments such as band shows, partys or gatherigs where you need to distor the image that comes from a live feed.

+THINGS YOU CANT DO: -Minimize the window (it will crash the program)

 Made by Alejo Cortiñaz